wang422003/wang422003.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: I'm a PhD Student interested in structural inference with machine learning.
-Let's discover the interactions!
+subtitle: I'm a researcher interested in scientific discovery with AI.
+Let's discover the world!

 profile:
   align: right